matomo-org/developer-documentation/docs/tracking-javascript-guide.md

   // We will also collect the website data into Website ID = 7 var websiteIdDuplicate = 7;
-  // The data will be duplicated into `piwik.example.org` (the Piwik URL being 'null' means the existing Piwik URL is used) _paq.push(['addTracker', piwikUrl = null, websiteIdDuplicate]);
+  // The data will be duplicated into `piwik.example.org/piwik.php`
+  // (the Piwik URL being 'null' means the pre-configured Piwik URL is used) _paq.push(['addTracker', piwikUrl = null, websiteIdDuplicate]);
   // Your data is now tracked in both website ID 1 and website 7 into your piwik.example.org server!
 ```